mpapazog/derby-overlay/README.md

   }
   ```

-* Copy the files in this repository to /html/ in the nginx folder
+* Copy the files in this repository to `/html/` in the nginx folder
-* Edit overlaySettings.json:
+* Edit `overlaySettings.json`:
   * The file uses JSON format, so be careful when editing it.
 Syntax errors will cause the overlay to fail to load
-  * Under scoreboard>serverIp and scoreboard>serverPort you will need to enter the ip_address:port of your scoreboard computer.
+  * Under `scoreboard>serverIp` and `scoreboard>serverPort` you will need to enter the ip_address:port of your scoreboard computer.
 Your streamer will use these to pull data from the websocket interface
-  * Under teamShortNames and teamColourMappings you can enter custom scoreboard team name translation rules.
+  * Under `teamShortNames` and `teamColourMappings` you can enter custom scoreboard team name translation rules.
 This helps you have control of how teams are displayed during a tournament with multiple games.
-Some examples have been provided in the smaple overlaySettings.json file
+Some examples have been provided in the smaple `overlaySettings.json` file

-* To change stylng elements of the overlay, edit overlayStyle.css
+* To change stylng elements of the overlay, edit `overlayStyle.css`

 * Start nginx:
   * Open a command line window